An energy-based uncertainty principle and low-energy state preparation: Discussion

 \subsection{Acknowledgment}

-I thank Yalei Guo for significant help with coding and acknowledge help from ChatGPT and Gemini in coding and moment calculations.
-All codes are available upon request.
-I thank Alex Dalzell and David Gosset for very insightful discussions on the topic, and Lillian Zhong for help with proofreading the paper.
+I thank Alex Dalzell, David Gosset, Aram Harrow and Harry Zhou for very insightful discussions on the topic, Lillian Zhong for help with proofreading an earlier version of the paper and Yalei Guo for significant help with coding.
+ChatGPT provided an earlier version of the proof of Lemma \ref{lem:localvar}.
+ChatGPT and Gemini were used in coding (verified by the author) and the verification of moment calculations.
 I acknowledge support through the NSF Award Nos.
 2238836, 2430375 and QCIS-FF: Quantum Computing \& Information Science Faculty Fellow at Harvard University (NSF 2013303).